matteyas/replace-text/README.md

 # replace-text
-Simple AutoHotkey based text to symbol replacement.
+Simple AutoHotkey based text to symbol replacement of selected text with ctrl+shift+c.
+Easily configurable; comes with a pre-made symbol_table.txt that can be edited in any editor.

 ## Installation instructions
 1. Clone / download this repository
 2. Run enable_replacements.cmd whenever you want to use the script

-If you have AutoHotkey installed, the .ahk script will be used, otherwise the compiled binary will be used.
+On the first run, you'll get to configure whether you have AHK installed or not.
+Note that if you do not, it will run the compiled executable version of the script.
 ## Usage
 First make sure that the script is running (see installation instructions)